 1. When a Policy Control Request Trigger condition is met the SMF requests to update (Npcf_SMPolicyControl_Update) the SM Policy Association and provides information on the conditions that have been met as specified in clause 5.2.5.4.5.

+When the PCF serving the PDU Session receives the URSP rule enforcement including the connection capability from SMF, the PCF serving the PDU Session notifies the PCF serving the UE about the URSP rule enforcement (see clause 6.6.2.X of TS 23.503 [20]).

 If the SMF is notified by NRF that the stored PCF instance is not reachable, it should query the NRF for PCF instances within the PCF set and select another instance (see clause 6.3.1.0 of TS 23.501 [2]).

 The QoS constraints from the VPLMN are provided by the H-SMF to the H-PCF in the home routed roaming scenario as defined in clause 4.3.2.2.2.